How people with Parkinson's disease describe hallucinations and/or delusions

 over time

-PD-related hallucinations and delusions may get worse over time, and people who experience these symptoms may not have the ability to identify whether or not what they're experiencing is real.
+Parkinson’s-related hallucinations and/or delusions may get worse over time, and people who experience these symptoms may not have the ability to identify whether or not what they’re experiencing is real.

 They can affect life